THE RULES THAT APPLY in Europe

 As for Western Europe, the rules are stricter and vary depending on the country, or even the region (or locality) and may vary depending on the season.

 Take Portugal, for example: wild camping and bivouacking are generally not permitted.
-However they are tolerated outside the summer period... as long as you are discreet and do not camp on the beach.
+However, they are tolerated outside the summer period... as long as you are discreet and do not camp on the beach.

 It would be too long and too tedious to list what is permitted and prohibited, country by country.

-As you can well imagine, there are many laws and their exceptions, as well as sometimes, a certain form of tolerance towards wild camping (more rarely) and bivouacking (more often).
+As you can well imagine, there are many laws and their exceptions, as well as, sometimes, a certain form of tolerance towards wild camping (more rarely) and bivouacking (more often).

-The best solution is to make enquiries when preparing your expedition to a particular country, and respect the "good practices" mentioned above, which apply to France, but which are also universally accepted commonsense rules that protect nature, yourself and other people.
+The best solution is to make inquiries when preparing your expedition to a particular country, and respect the "good practices" mentioned above, which apply to France, but which are also universally accepted commonsense rules that protect nature, yourself and other people.